idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/DirectPerturbationSampler.md

 difference approximation of the derivatives at a certain point in the parameter domain.
 The coordinates of the reference location can be supplied through the [!param](/Samplers/DirectPerturbationSampler/nominal_parameter_values) parameter.
-The parameter vector holding the paraemters can be denoted by:
+The parameter vector holding the parameters can be denoted by:
 $\vec{\mu}=\left[\mu_1,\mu_2,\mu_3,...,\mu_{N_p}\right]^T$, where
-$N_p$ is the number of paraemters.
+$N_p$ is the number of parameters.
 The direct perturbation-based sensitivity coefficients can then be computed using the following two methods: